Clinical trials

 Have you experienced MDMA-assisted therapy in an effort to address trauma?
 If so, this study might be for you.

-We’re looking for individuals who have experienced MDMA-assisted therapy to explore their bodily experience of this treatment.
+We’re looking for individuals who have experienced MDMA-assisted therapy for trauma to explore their bodily experience of this treatment.

-Participants in the current study will be asked to participate in:
+Participants in the current study will be asked to complete:

 - A screening process by phone or video call to ensure inclusion criteria are met